client9/client9-website-2015/content/post/2012-07-19-better-random-numbers-in-php-with-dev-urandom.md

 +++

 Originally posted on Etsy's Code as Craft blog: [Better Random Numbers in PHP using /dev/urandom](http://codeascraft.etsy.com/2012/07/19/better-random-numbers-in-php-using-devurandom/).
-Slight edited and reposted here as an learning excercise in using markdown.
+Slight edited and reposted here as an learning exercise in using markdown.

 * * * *